jjchavanne/prisma-cloud-learn-labs/labs/secrets-mgmt/Vault_Dev_Mode_Tutorial.md

 - install [Vault](https://learn.hashicorp.com/tutorials/vault/getting-started-install?in=vault/getting-started)

 ## Setup Vault Dev Server
-1. With Vault installed, start the dev server:
+With Vault installed, start the dev server:
 ```
 vault server -dev
 ```

-2. Launch a new terminal window.

-3. Copy the `export VAULT_ADDR ...` command from the first terminal output and run in the second terminal window.
+Launch a new terminal window and Copy the `export VAULT_ADDR ...` command from the first terminal output and run in the second terminal window.

-**Example:**
+> **Example:**
 ```
 export VAULT_ADDR='http://127.0.0.1:8200'
 ```

-4. Save the unseal key somewhere.
+Save the unseal key somewhere.
 Don't worry about how to save this securely.
 For now, just save it anywhere.

-5. Set the `VAULT_TOKEN` environment variable value to the generated **Root Token** value displayed in the terminal output.
+Set the `VAULT_TOKEN` environment variable value to the generated **Root Token** value displayed in the terminal output.

-**Example:**
+> **Example:**
 ```
-export VAULT_TOKEN="s.XmpNPoi9sRhYtdKHaQhkHP6x"
+export VAULT_TOKEN='s.XmpNPoi9sRhYtdKHaQhkHP6x'
 ```

-6. To verify the server is running:
+To verify the server is running:
 ```
 vault status
 ```